MicrosoftDocs/webview2-win32-reference/1-0-674-prerelease/icorewebview2.md

 #### add_WebResourceRequested

-Add an event handler for the WebResourceRequested event.
+Add an event handler for the `WebResourceRequested` event.

 > public HRESULT [add_WebResourceRequested](#add_webresourcerequested)([ICoreWebView2WebResourceRequestedEventHandler](icorewebview2webresourcerequestedeventhandler.md) * eventHandler, EventRegistrationToken * token)

-WebResourceRequested fires when the WebView is performing a URL request to a matching URL and resource context filter that was added with AddWebResourceRequestedFilter.
-At least one filter must be added for the event to fire.
+`WebResourceRequested` runs when the WebView is performing a URL request to a matching URL and resource context filter that was added with `AddWebResourceRequestedFilter`.
+At least one filter must be added for the event to run.

-The web resource requested can be blocked until the event handler returns if a deferral is not taken on the event args.
+The web resource requested may be blocked until the event handler returns if a deferral is not taken on the event args.
 If a deferral is taken, then the web resource requested is blocked until the deferral is completed.

 ```cpp
         if (m_blockImages)